Last updated 18th July, 2025

 Vertical radiators are tall radiators which have become fashionable in more modern homes.
 An average vertical radiator of 1800mm x 464mm costs approximately £250-£450 for a single flat panel design.

-Cast iron radiators are popular in traditional style houses and a plain style black finish 645mm x 396mm horizontal radiator will cost around £150-£200.
+Selecting a radiator with identical pipe centres is crucial to simplify the removal and replacement process, avoiding the need for additional plumbing adjustments.
+Cast iron radiators are popular in traditional style houses, and a plain style black finish 645mm x 396mm horizontal radiator will cost around £150-£200.

 Column radiators come in modern and traditional designs as well as a range of sizes.
-An average sized 600mm x 1010mm horizontal column radiator costs in the region of £250-£350.
+An average-sized 600mm x 1010mm horizontal column radiator costs in the region of £250-£350.
+When installing, it is essential to replace existing brackets with new radiator brackets to ensure compatibility and address any gaps left from previous installations.

 What else can affect the cost of radiators?